Velyka Kyshenia: History

-By the end of 2016, Retail Group planned to open six Velmart supermarkets worth UAH 24 million by rebranding individual Velyka Kyshenya supermarkets.
-The total amount of Retail Group's investments in the development of the Velmart network in Ukraine in 2016 will be UAH 24 million.
-As reported with reference to the press service of Retail Group, in 2015, two supermarkets of the "Big Pocket" chain in Obukhov and Bila Tserkva (both - Kyiv region) due to the optimization of retail space was reformatted to "Velmart" hypermarkets.
+By the end of 2016, Retail Group planned to open six Velmart supermarkets worth ₴24 million by rebranding individual Velyka Kyshenya supermarkets.
+The total amount of Retail Group's investments in the development of the Velmart network in Ukraine in 2016 will be ₴24 million.
+As reported with reference to the press service of Retail Group, in 2015, two supermarkets of the "Big Pocket" chain in Obukhov and Bila Tserkva (both — Kyiv region) due to the optimization of retail space were reformatted to "Velmart" hypermarkets.
 Thus, the total area of Velmart hypermarkets opened in 2015 amounted to 5.5 thousand square meters.

 By the end of 2021, it was planned to close four of the thirteen Velyka Kyshenya stores in Kyiv.
 In their place will be new points of the Velmart network.
 Now it has 35 stores.
 Both brands are owned by Roman Lunin's Retail Group.
-Forbes Ukraine estimated its assets at $ 150 million in 2021.
-Retail Group's revenue in 2020 amounted to UAH 12.2 billion, compared to UAH 11 billion a year earlier.
+Forbes Ukraine estimated its assets at $150 million in 2021.
+Retail Group's revenue in 2020 amounted to ₴12.2 billion, compared to ₴11 billion a year earlier.